xapple/crest4/README.md

     Bacteria; Terrabacteria; Cyanobacteria; Oxyphotobacteria; Synechococcales

-To produce this result, each input sequence is compared against a built-in reference database of marker genes (such as the SSU rRNA), and the exact position in the phylogenetic tree of life of every high similarity hit is recorded.
+To produce this result, the input sequence is compared against a built-in reference database of marker genes (such as the SSU rRNA), using the BLAST or VSEARCH algorithms.
+All high similarity hits are recorded and filtered for both a minimum score threshold, and a minimum identify threshold.
+Next, for every surviving hit, the exact position in the phylogenetic tree of life is recorded.
+Finally, the full name of the lowest common ancestor (given this collection of nodes in the tree) is determined and reported as a confident taxonomic classification.

-Insert brief description of the LCA method and comparison with kmers.
+This strategy contrasts with the other tools that instead use a naive bayesian classifier for taxonomic assignment.
+Often referred to as the Wang method and used for instance in the RDP software, it consists of the following steps: calculate the probability that the query sequence would be part of any given reference taxonomy sequence based on the decomposed *kmer* content and pick the taxonomy with the highest probability while considering a confidence limit computed by a bootstrapping algorithm.

 ### Citation